porkbellie/superconductivity-lieb-lattice-2025/README.md

 The change in the density of states also exhibits delta functions associated with the steps in the non-interacting density of states at w==/-1 and w=+/- 2.
 The jumps in the non-interacting density of states can be considered as the edges of sub-bands, in which case one is removing states from the edge of the sub-band and pushing them outside the sub-band.

-### integrate_smooth
+### derivative_smooth

 An algorithm that inputs the array phi_smooth from detect_phase_jump and returns the derivative of the smooth parts of the curve without removing the delta functions.
+There are two inputs: omega and phi_smooth.
+It returns the derivatives as an array.